 The PUC Site is a 5.9 acre parcel of land owned by the Successor Agency to the former South San Francisco Redevelopment Agency.
 The Site is located along Mission Road, just north of the planned Community Civic Campus.

-After a developer is selected, the selected developer will begin a community engagement process, which will inform a formal application for development.
+The selected developer is in the process of a community engagement process, which will inform a formal application for development.
 That application will be reviewed by staff, the Design Review Board, the Planning Commission, and considered for approval by the City Council.

-A number of questions have been raised about the PUC Site developer selection process, including a potential project's impact on schools, the role of the former Redevelopment Agency, and how the City will evaluate a future project application on the Site.
+A number of questions have been raised about the PUC Site development, including a potential project's impact on schools, the role of the former Redevelopment Agency, and how the City will evaluate a future project application on the Site.
 Below are a number of Fact Sheets developed to answer some of these pressing questions.

-AGI-KASA will be hosting a series of public meetings and workshops for the project starting this fall, and will be using the coUrbanize project site for ongoing engagement throughout the process.
-Community members can find more information about the project, as well as opportunities to share their feedback directly with AGI-KASA, at courb.co/ssfpucdev.
+The developer is hosting a series of public meetings and workshops for the project and is using the coUrbanize project site for ongoing engagement throughout the process.
+Community members can find more information about the project, as well as opportunities to share their feedback directly with AGI-KASA Partners, at courb.co/ssfpucdev.

 Upcoming Public Meetings